 EpicWin was originally only available for iOS, but it became so popular that it’s finally available for Android users, too.
 That’s a great thing, so everyone has a chance to mix productivity and a fun RPG.
 From building habits to getting through boring daily chores, things are easier when the mundane becomes battling virtual monsters, aka your to-do list.

 Make your list of things to accomplish and earn XP as you check them off.
 That’s much more satisfying than a checkmark on a piece of paper.
 Use the XP to level up your chosen avatar.
 You’ll need to carefully choose which attributes to focus on to strengthen your character.
-The graphics are a little more detailed and engaging that most other similar apps.
+The graphics are a little more detailed and engaging than most other similar apps.

 Move forward on your life’s quest as you check off items.
 As you reach new areas of the game map, you unlock new items, including rare ones.
 Share your victories on social media and celebrate with your friends.